ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/Guide_standalone_GPS_OSD.md

-# How to setup for stanadalone GPS OSD
+# How to setup for standalone GPS OSD

 See other guides for installing Arduino and uploading MWOSD: https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/FirmwareFlashing.md